Listing a partner integration

 Step 2 - Generating an access token in order to authenticate your integration to OfficeRnD

-All parameters mentioned above are needed in order to be able to authenticate to our API and generate an access token.
+All parameters mentioned above are required in order to authenticate to our API and generate an access token.

-The URL that you need to call in order to generate the token is:
+The URL that you need to call in order to generate the tokens is:

 curl --location --request POST 'https://identity.officernd.com/oauth/token' \